Just like us humans, sometimes your dentures need to change clothes. And by “change clothes” I mean getting your dentures relined.

 If you need a soft reline, your dentist can reline your dentures with a pliable material — anything from a waxy material to a more rubbery material — that will last for a year or two.
 This is a good alternative to the standard acrylic material that many dentures are made of.

+Most professional consider a soft reline the best type of reline you can get because it’s longer lasting and more comfortable for the patient.
 The biggest differences from the hard reline is that a soft reline uses a more comfortable material and will need more adjustments than a hard reline.

 However, by the time someone considers a soft reline, sore spots are only the tip of the iceberg.
 Usually, resorting to a soft reline means the denture’s original build was not as good as it could’ve been.
 It can be corrected, but it may require a simple surgery or using implant-supported dentures.